dita-hss/LaneDetection-StationaryCamera/README.md

 # Lane Detection Algorithm

 This project implements a lane detection algorithm using OpenCV.
 It detects and draws lane lines on an input image or video using various image processing techniques.
-This algorithm require positioning of the camera upon usage.
+This algorithm requires positioning of the camera upon usage.

 The project directory structure is as follows: